-- From the Secure+ Admin Tool Main Window, highlight the remote node record.
+- 1. Create a specific directory for storing the public key files. - From the Secure+ Admin Tool Main Window, highlight the remote node record.
 Then click Export Selection from the Key Management menu.
-The Select Export Destination Directory dialog box is displayed, for example, d\dir/ndm/Secure+ export. - 2.
-Click Select to save the key file.
+The Select Export Destination Directory dialog box is displayed.

+3. Click Select and save the key file to the directory that you created in step 1.
 A file with an sxp extension is created for the remote node entry for this local node.
 The file is named after the local node.